vavrines/Kinetic.jl/paper/paper.md

 # Extension

 Numerical simulations of nonlinear models and differential equations are essentially connected with supercomputers and high-performance computing (HPC).
-Considering that some existing hardware architecture, e.g. Sunway TaihuLight with Chinese-designed SW26010 processors, only provides optimization for specific languages, we've develop an accompanying package KitFort.jl.
+Considering that some existing hardware architecture, e.g. Sunway TaihuLight with Chinese-designed SW26010 processors, only provides optimization for specific languages, we have developed an accompanying package KitFort.jl.
 It is not a default component of Kinetic.jl, but can be manually imported.
-Besides, a wrapper kineticpy has been built as well to locate the structures and methods from Python ecosystem.
+Besides, a wrapper kineticpy has been built as well to locate the structures and methods from the Python ecosystem.

 # Acknowledgements

-The current work is funded by the Alexander von Humboldt Foundation.
+The current work is funded by the Alexander von Humboldt Foundation (Ref3.5-CHN-1210132-HFST-P).

 # References